 It seeks one right answer, when there are usually other options.
 While you’re at it, embrace failure.
 You’ve heard this one before.
 If you’re afraid of being wrong, you won’t take chances on learning new things.

-In a recent study, openness was increased by oxytocin, which other studies have shown to be elevated by touch and social contact; even just hearing a loved one’s voice.
+Researchers from Concordia University found that openness was increased by oxytocin, which can be elevated by touch and social contact — even just hearing a loved one’s voice.

 Try books, art, or music that you wouldn’t normally choose.
 Ask friends for suggestions, and use them.
 Even if you don’t like what you hear or see, your brain will benefit from the indulgence in something different.

-A recent study found that dance-therapy students had increased levels of openness as compared to students pursuing other majors.
+One study published in the Journal of Applied Arts and Health found that dance-therapy students had increased levels of openness as compared to students pursuing other majors.
 The boost was related to their improved kinesthetic awareness, so other types of focused physical activity should serve the same purpose.

-In one study, doing crossword and sudoku puzzles was part of the cognitive training that increased participants’ openness.
+In research published in Psychology and Aging, doing crossword and sudoku puzzles was part of the cognitive training that increased participants’ openness.
 You’ll know when something is a stretch for your brain — do that thing.

 Tori Rodriguez is a writer, psychotherapist, and wellness coach in private practice near Atlanta.